Get in Touch with NAME

 - If the applicant is a tax resident of Malta, he/she must not spend more than 183 days in any other jurisdiction in a calendar year.

-The main applicant needs to meet the following requirements to be granted a Malta Permanent Residence Programme:
+The main applicant needs to meet the following requirements to be granted a Malta Permanent Residency:

 - Applicant must be a third country national (Non-EU/EEA/Swiss)